-AWOV have established a Charity Foundation and Literacy Centre in the heart of Kabul, Afghanistan in 2014.
-This centre is run by women, for women.
-The centre provides literacy classes, maternity and child health information, sewing classes and microfinance projects for widowed women and girls.
-The AWOV fundraisers that take place in Victoria contribute to the projects that run in Afghanistan and provide emergency relief to those in dire need of aid.
+We have established a Charity Foundation and Literacy Centre in the heart of Kabul, Afghanistan in 2014.
+This centre is run by women, for women and provides literacy classes, maternity and child health information, sewing classes and microfinance projects for widowed women and girls.

-Founder and CEO of Afghan Women's Organisation Victoria
+Founder and CEO of the Afghan Women's Organisation Victoria

-Gulghotai Bezhan founded AWOV in 2009.
-Gulghotai established AWOV with a desire to bridge the social, economic and political gaps faced by Afghan women and girls.
+Gulghotai (Gula) Bezhan founded AWOV in 2009.
+Gula established AWOV with a desire to bridge the social, economic and political gaps faced by Afghan women and girls.
 She has immense passion in working to empower women and girls both in Victoria and Afghanistan.
-Her 20+ year experience in community work, international aid and her profile as a community leader has enabled her to support and empower women and girls in the Afghan community.
-Gulghotai Bezhan continues to utilise her platform to advocate, campaign and support Afghan women and girls internationally.
+Her 20+ year experience in community work, international aid and her profile as a community leader has enabled her to take a nuanced and effective approach in servicing and supporting the wider community.
+Gula continues to utilise her platform to advocate, campaign and support Afghan women and girls internationally.
 Her work has been recognised by UN Women, UNHCR, the Australian Federal and State Governments, Amnesty International, H.E.R Summit and various other international organisations and bodies.
-Gulghotai Bezhan extended her efforts to Kabul, Afghanistan in 2014 to help empower women and widows through educational and vocational programs at the Afghan Women's Organisation Literacy and Charity Centre.
+Gula extended the efforts of AWOV to Kabul, Afghanistan in 2014 to help empower women and widows through educational and vocational programs at the Afghan Women's Organisation Literacy and Charity Centre.

 We believe all women and girls can embrace who they are,